katabasis/katabasis/README.md

 #### Current State

 Katabasis is in private development.
-It is October 29, 2016.
+It is November 3, 2016.

 #### Desired End State